 - Witness Information: If there are witnesses, obtain their contact information, as they can provide valuable statements later.

-Interacting with the Other Driver
+Interacting With The Other Driver

 Dealing with the other driver requires a cautious approach, particularly if they are uninsured.